Simple free star-autonomous categories and full coherence: One-sided nets

 \section{One-sided nets}

 We define a one-sided net as a one-sided linking modulo Trimble rewiring \cite{Tri94,BCST96}.
-See page~\pageref{related-work} of the Introduction for a discussion of three previous approaches to free star-autonomous categories using a form of rewiring \cite{BCST96,KO99,LS04}.
-Section~\ref{approach} discusses these works in detail.

-Define one-sided $\A$-linkings $f$ and $g$ on a cut sequent $\Gamma$ as \defn{similar} if they differ on a negative $\tu$, \ie, one can be obtained from the other by re-targeting one edge from an $\tu$.
+One-sided $\A$-linkings $f$ and $g$ on a cut sequent $\Gamma$ are \defn{similar} if they differ on a negative $\unit$, \ie, one can be obtained from the other by re-targeting one edge from an $\unit$.
 A one-sided \defn{$\A$-net} on a cut sequent $\Gamma$ is an equivalence class of $\A$-linkings on $\Gamma$ modulo similarity (\ie, modulo the transitive closure of similarity).
 Similarity here coincides with the earlier two-sided case: two-sided $\A$-linkings $f,g:S\to T$ are similar iff the corresponding one-sided linkings on the two-shape sequent $\;S\perp,T\;$ are similar in the sense just defined. \begin{theorem} Cut elimination respects equivalence, \ie, cut elimination is well-defined on $\A$-nets.
-More precisely: if $f$ and $g$ are equivalent $\A$-linkings on the cut sequent $\Gamma$ containing a cut pair $\cutpair{S}$, and the $\A$-linkings $f'$ and $g'$ result from eliminating $\cutpair{S}$ from $f$ and $g$, respectively, then $f'$ and $g'$ are equivalent. \end{theorem} \begin{proof} If $\cutpair{S}$ is a tensor or dual cut, the result is trivial, since leaves and linkings are untouched by eliminating the cut.
+More precisely: if $f$ and $g$ are equivalent $\A$-linkings on the cut sequent $\Gamma$ containing a cut pair $\cutpair{S}$, and the $\A$-linkings $f'$ and $g'$ result from eliminating $\cutpair{S}$ from $f$ and $g$, respectively, then $f'$ and $g'$ are equivalent. \end{theorem} Before proving theorem (below), we illustrate it with an example.
+(The notation in the example corresponds to the notation in the proof.)
+Similar (hence equivalent) linkings $f$ and $g$ are shown top and bottom, with adjacent normal forms $f'$ and $g'$; the sequence $h_0,h_1,h_2,h_3$ of pairwise similar linkings witnesses the equivalence of $f'$ and $g'$. \begin{proof} If $\cutpair{S}$ is a tensor or dual cut, the result is trivial, since leaves and linkings are untouched by eliminating the cut.
 Suppose the cut is atomic.
 Let $l^-$ be the negative leaf of $\cutpair{S}$.
 If $l^-$ is not the leaf $l$ on which $f$ and $g$ differ, then $f'$ and $g'$ are similar or equal (hence equivalent, as desired) since they differ on at most $l$ after eliminating the cut.
 So assume $l^-=l$.
 Thus we have the situation